WDBO (AM): Return to talk

-On June 24, 2020, Cox Radio announced that WDBO would drop its sports programming to return to news/talk.
-In addition, WDBO-FM flipped to a Spanish-language contemporary hits format as WOEX, "Exitos 96.5".
+On June 24, 2020, Cox Radio announced that WDBO-FM would flip to a Spanish-language hot adult contemporary hits format as WOEX, "Exitos 96.5".
+WDBO's news/talk programming concurrently moved back to 580 AM, replacing the sports format.
 To give listeners in Orlando and its adjacent communities the option to hear WDBO programming on FM, Cox added a simulcast via FM translator W297BB (107.3 FM) on June 29.
 With the addition of the translator, the station rebranded as "WDBO 107.3 FM and 580 AM".

-In September 2021, Cox Media announced reductions of the WDBO staff; morning anchor Ray Caputo, evening anchor Tony Marino and late morning talk host Darrell Moody were released.
+In September 2021, Cox Media announced reductions to WDBO's staff.
+Morning anchor Ray Caputo, evening anchor Tony Marino and late morning talk host Darrell Moody were released.
 The noon news hour was also replaced with talk programming.

 Programming

-Weekdays begin with Orlando's Morning News anchored by Scott Anez.
-There's also an hour-long local newsblock at 6 p.m.
-A local conservative talk show is heard in middays, hosted by Mark Kaye.
-A local sports show airs in the evening, "Live, Local and Loud" with Nick Gryniewicz and Jerry Daniels.
-The rest of the weekday schedule is made up of nationally syndicated talk shows from Sean Hannity, Brian Kilmeade, Dana Loesch, Eric Erickson and Markley, Van Camp & Robbins.
+Weekdays begin with a local information and interview show, Orlando's Morning News, hosted by Scott Anez and anchored by Greg Rhodes, with reporting from Emily Ching, Jeremy Goldman, Michelle Wargo, and Hayden Wiggs.
+The rest of the weekday schedule is made up of nationally syndicated talk programs: The Sean Hannity Show, Brian Kilmeade and Friends, The Erik Erickson Show, Markley, Van Camp & Robbins and Fox Across America with Jimmy Failla.
+WDBO reporter Laurel Lee hosts the evening newscasts.

-Weekends include shows on money, health, law, real estate, home improvement, gardening and cars.
+Weekends include shows on money, health, law, pets, home improvement, gardening, cars and food.
 A technology show with Kim Komando is heard Sunday evenings.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from ABC News Radio.

+There had been a two-hour-long local news block at 5 p.m. until 2024.
+A local sports show aired in the evening until 2022, Live, Local and Loud, with Nick Gryniewicz and Jerry Daniels.
+Both were replaced with syndicated talk programs.